 There are many tools available for affiliate marketers to automate the process of sending out emails, thereby, saving time and effort in curating and segmenting emails based on relevancy.
-The affiliate marketers can use Constant Contact, MailChimp, SendInBlue, GetResponse, Drip, and ActiveCampaign to their advantage.
+The affiliate marketers can use Constant Contact, MailChimp, SendInBlue, GetResponse, Drip, and ActiveCampaign CRM to their advantage.

 When sending out emails in bulk, it is better to automate this process.